Learn what are news values and why this concept is so important to professional journalists.

 3. Fame And Prominence

+If the person is well known, a piece of information about them is of more value to a news organization than a story about an unknown individual.
 For instance, there is no public interest in a story about Joe and Joanna Blogs from 123 Nowhereville getting divorced.
-However, when Brad Pitt and Angelie Jolie announced their split, the world wanted to know about it.
+However, when Brad Pitt and Angelina Jolie announced their split, the world wanted to know about it.
+The more famous the subjects of a story, the more interested the public will be in that story.

 4. Proximity

+If it’s local, it’s more likely to interest people.
 For instance, how many people California residents would care about a corrupt Norwegian politician?
 Not many.
 Whereas, if a senator from California takes bribes, that’s important news for this region.

-However, editors often say, “All news is local news”.
-This basically means that a good news journalist is able to spot the local angle and make a story newsworthy.
+The proximity of a story to the consumers of the media is essential.
+Editors often say, “All news is local news”.
+This basically means that a good news journalist can spot the local angle and make a story newsworthy.

+For example, the regional Irish paper The Clare Echo ran a story on the 2020 US Presidential election.
+Donald Trump lost the election, hardly a piece of local news.
 However, because the former US President has connections to a resort in the area, the journalist could connect the story to the locality and ensure this story had a local news value.

 5. Conflict And Tragedy

-There is an old saying in the news: If it bleeds, then it leads.
+The news has an old saying: If it bleeds, it leads.
 This saying means that conflict and tragedy are of interest to the general public and valued in the news process.
+Lead refers to the fact that this type of story takes prominence in news coverage.
+People want to learn about conflict.

 6. Oddity

+The stranger the event, the more likely it will have news value.
 For instance, it is not news that boats travel within the Suez daily.
 However, the unexpectedness of a boat getting stuck within the canal and blocking the passageway was so surprising that it made news headlines throughout the globe.

 The lack of predictability of this story gave it an abundance of news value.
 Of course, this story had other news value too.
 For instance, its impact affected millions of people and businesses, both locally and internationally.